hussner/namingconvention/nc_main.md

 #### 3.4.3 Virtual Machines

-Azure virtual machines have two distinct names: resource name and host name.
+Azure virtual machines have two distinct names: resource name and hostname.
 When you deploy a virtual machine, the same value is used for both names.
-The restrictions regarding the name maxlimit characters are for the host name.
-The actual resource name can have up to 64 characters (Linux based VMs) and up to 15 characters (Windows Based VMs).
-VM names for htss organization will have maximum of 15 characters (no matter the base layer OS) for symmetry, management and governance (ADDS, AAD, SCCM, Intune, etc) purposes and we're going to stick to the conditions below.
+The restrictions regarding the name max limit characters are for the host name.
+The actual resource name can have up to 64 characters (Linux-based VMs) and up to 15 characters (Windows Based VMs).
+VM names for htss organization will have a  maximum of 15 characters (no matter the base layer OS) for symmetry, management and governance (ADDS, AAD, SCCM, Intune, etc) purposes and we're going to stick to the conditions below.

 __Contitions:__
-- Only standard english alphanumeric characters
+- Only standard English alphanumeric characters
 - Strictly lowercase in all main parent resource types
 - Can't use spaces, control characters, or these characters:
 >- `~ ! @ # $ % ^ & * ( ) = + _ [ ] { } \ | ; : . ' " , < > / ?`
 - Length is 15 characters max
-- Abbbreviations will be consumed from [2.6 VM type enumerations](#user-content-2.6-vm-type-enumerations)
+- Abbreviations will be consumed from [2.6 VM type enumerations](#user-content-2.6-vm-type-enumerations)
-- Each naming order will have limited number of characters as shown in example table below
+- Each naming order will have a limited number of characters as shown in the example table below

 | __Order__ | __Meaning__ | __Required__ | __Format__ | __Characters__| __Example__ |
 |--|--|--|--|--|--|